New Zealand women's national rugby sevens team

-The team played for the first time at the 1997 Hong Kong Women's Sevens.
+A predecessor of the team played for the first time at the 1997 Hong Kong Women's Sevens.

 They have won 2 World Cups, 8 Women's Rugby Sevens Series, 4 Oceania Women's Sevens Series, 2 Summer Olympic and 1 Commonwealth tournament.
+Since 2000 the team has (as of 16 March 2026) won 527 of the 579 games that they have played across all competitions.

 History

 Early days

 The "New Zealand Wild Ducks", an unofficial women's sevens team, represented New Zealand in the early years of women's rugby sevens.
-Composed of players such as Anna Richards, Monique Hirovaana, Dianne Apiti (later Kahura), Suzy Shortland, Louisa Wall, Tasha Williams, Annaleah Rush, Mata Young, Sharleen Holden and Ria Ataera, they competed in the inaugural 1997 tournament and emerged victorious.
+Composed of players such as Anna Richards, Monique Hirovaana, Dianne Apiti (later Kahura), Suzy Shortland, Louisa Wall, Tasha Williams, Annaleah Rush, Mata Young, Sharleen Holden and Ria Ataera, they competed in the inaugural 1997 Hong Kong Women's Sevens tournament and emerged victorious after defeating the United States 43-0 in the final.
 Richards was named Player of the Tournament.
 Despite not being officially recognised as a national side by the New Zealand Rugby Union at the time, seven players from the "Wild Ducks" (Hirovaana, Kahura, Richards, Rush, Shortland, Wall and Williams) also represented New Zealand at the 1998 Women's Rugby World Cup, where they clinched the World Championship title under the guidance of coach Darryl Suasua.
-The team won the second tournament in 1999.
+The Wild Ducks returned to win the 1999 Hong Kong Women's Sevens tournament, once again defeating the United States in the final this time 29-0.

 The first official New Zealand women's sevens team was selected in 2000 and was coached by Darryl Suasua.
-They won the 2000 Hong Kong Sevens after defeating Australia 36–10 in the final. the team consisted of Lavinia Gould, Sherry Hansen, Dianne Kahura, Noi Kurei, Sharleen Nathan (née Holden),Hannah Porter (née Myers), Anna Richards, Annaleah Rush, Suzy Shortland and Tammi Wilson.
+They won the 2000 Hong Kong Sevens after defeating Australia 36–10 in the final. the team consisted of Lavinia Gould, Sherry Hansen, Dianne Kahura, Noi Kurei, Sharleen Nathan (née Holden), Hannah Porter (née Myers), Anna Richards, Annaleah Rush, Suzy Shortland and Tammi Wilson.
 They returned the next year to win the 2001 tournament by defeating the United States team 22–10 in the final.